 I can’t speak personally to their build quality, but if it is the same as the TWISTBELLS, it should be more than sturdy enough for the workouts you’ll be using them for.

 The Mini adjustable dumbbells allow you to adjust your weight in 5lb increments.
 They offer weights of 5lbs, 10lbs, 15lbs, 20lbs, and 25lbs.

 The last adjustable weight offering from BWSS is the adjustable kettlebell.
 While I have not used this product either, it appears to be of good quality from reviews I have seen.

 The adjustable kettlebell functions as a normal kettlebell and allows you to adjust your weight in 5-pound increments.
 You can select 10lbs, 15lbs, 20lbs, 25lbs, 30lbs, 35lbs, 40lbs, 45lbs, and 50lbs, which is actually very cool for a kettlebell.

-These weights should work for you even as an intermediate lifter trying out sightly advanced exercises such as the alternating dumbbell press, for instance, and would be a great addition to the home workout setup.
+These weights should work for you even as an intermediate lifter trying out sightly advanced exercises like the alternating dumbbell press, and would be a great addition to the home workout setup.
 I am considering purchasing one.